vg-lab/ViSimplDocs/source/02-ViSimplUserInterface.rst

 Take screenshot
 ^^^^^^^^^^^^^^^

-Using the **Take screenshot** action either from the menu or by using the toolbar icon will display the captured image in the resize dialog.
+Using the **Take screenshot** action either from the menu or by using the toolbar icon will display the captured image in the resize dialog (:numref:`figH0`).
 The minimum size of width and height is one hundred pixels.
 The image will be resized to the selected resolution before showing a save dialog.

+.. _figH0:

 .. figure:: images/VSImage22.png
    :alt: Resize image dialog.
    :align: center
-   :width:430
+   :width: 430
    :scale: 80%

    Resize image dialog.